Effective: January 1, 2020

 - Professional or Employment-Related Information such as your education, training, prior work experience, resume, references, certificate, licensure, or other professional information, military affiliation and status, work authorization information, and post-graduation employment and earnings.

-- Audio and Visual Information such as digital photographs and videos.
+- Audio and Visual Information such as digital photographs, audio recordings, and videos.

 - Technical Information includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Services.